-Run-step can be a useful function for debugging a model because it allows one to walk through the events one at a time and stop to inspect the state of the system before or after any one.
+Run-step can be a useful function for debugging a model because it allows one to walk through the events one at a time and to inspect the state of the system before every one.

 For these examples the count model from unit 1 of the ACT-R tutorial is the only model defined.